opensearch-project/documentation-website/_dashboards/quickstart.md

 1. From the OpenSearch Dashboards navigation menu, choose **Discover**.
 2. On the **Discover** page, choose the sample flight dataset from the dropdown menu on the upper-left side of the page.
 3. Select the calendar icon to change the [time filter]({{site.url}}{{site.baseurl}}/dashboards/discover/time-filter/) from the default of **Last 15 minutes** to **Last 7 days**.
 4. In the DQL search bar, input `FlightDelay:true AND DestCountry: US AND FlightDelayMin >= 60` and then select **Update**.
-You should see results for US-bound flights delayed by 60 minutes or more.
+Results for US-bound flights delayed by 60 minutes or more are shown.
 5. Filter data by choosing **Add filter** from under the DQL search bar and then selecting an **Available field**.
 For example, select `FlightDelayType`, **is**, and **Weather Delay** from the **Field**, **Operator**, and **Value** dropdown lists on the **Edit Filter** pop-up window.

 The following image shows the view you see once you have completed the preceding steps.